akkeris/region-api/README.md

 * LOGSHUTTLE_SERVICE_HOST, LOGSHUTTLE_SERVICE_PORT - where to find the logshuttle
 * LOGSESSION_SERVICE_HOST, LOGSESSION_SERVICE_PORT - where to find the logsession
 * DOMAIN_BLACKLIST - a comma delimited list of domains or regular expressions that should NOT be in the control of akkeris (region-api), this can be the provider id or domain name (provider id in aws is the hosted zone)
-* SUBSCRIPTION_URL
-* FEATURE_DEFAULT_OCTHC - a true or false value to enable octhc feature
-* FEATURE_DEFAULT_OPSGENIE - a true or false value to enable opsgenie feature
 * PUBLIC_DNS_RESOLVER - Used to see if DNS records are already set, this is used incase region api is in a VPN/VPC network.
 Defaults to 8.8.8.8

 **Debugging Environment Variables:**